nirmal0812/CodeHouseIndia/Data Mining.md

 ## Data mining and context awareness for social networks
--What Is Social Media Scraping?
+- What Is Social Media Scraping?
 (And Why You Should Do It) https://scrapingrobot.com/blog/social-media-scraping/ -Technique for Data mining in social media for analysis https://www.javatpoint.com/social-media-data-mining